 A difficulty encountered in big corporations is streamlining applications across an entire organization.

 Image 3: Application Matrix showing which applications are supporting business capabilities, depending on their geographical user group.

-In larger and more complex organizations, one can quickly lose the overview of application lifecycles.
-One of the most important things one must look after is the lifecycle of applications.
-When an application reaches its end-of-life, we must plan successors for this application, especially if there are projects or other dependencies relying on them.
-This information is significant to almost all stakeholders in your company.
-The Security Officer needs to know that all underlying applications are up-to-date to avoid attacks on old obsolete apps.
-The CTO needs to know what the application roadmap looks like, etc.
+In large and complex organizations, one can quickly lose sight of application lifecycles.
+When an application reaches its end-of-life stage, a successor for the application must be in place, especially if it is depended upon by projects or others.
+This information is pertinent to numerous stakeholders in a company (e.g., the security officer needs to know that all underlying applications are up-to-date to avoid attacks on obsolete apps; the CTO needs to know what the application roadmap looks like).

 Image 4: Application Roadmap showing the lifecycle of applications and the projects related to those applications.

 There are many additional types of reports that an enterprise architect should have access to that are essential to a company.

 A dynamic catalog of applications is a pre-requisite for securely upgrading core IT processes according to business criticality and implementing tailored yet efficient cloud native development standards.
 A practical resource for EAs and cloud architects, APM exposes organizational roadblocks when iteratively expanding cloud environments and integrating agile principles.